MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/app-icons-and-logos.md

 :::row-end:::

 Because app icon assets are bitmaps and bitmaps don't scale well, we recommend providing a version each icon asset for each scale factor: 100%, 125%, 150%, 200%, and 400%.
 That's a lot of icons!
-Fortunatly, Visual Studio provides a tool that makes it easy to generate and update these icons.
+Fortunately, Visual Studio provides a tool that makes it easy to generate and update these icons.

 ## Microsoft Store listing image